 Dr Ruth Swanwick

-I am a senior lecturer in deaf education.
-I lead the MA Deaf Education programme and all the international, national and local activities associated with this specialist area in the School of Education.
-The MA Deaf Education programme is an on-line distance education course leading to the mandatory teacher of the deaf qualification.
+I am programme leader for the MA in Deaf Education in the School of Education.
+I teach and assess all of the modules for this programme and coordinate regional training and support for the programme tutors.
+The MA in Deaf Education is an on-line distance education course leading to the mandatory Teacher of the Deaf (ToD) qualification.
 This programme recruits nationally and prepares suitably qualified deaf and hearing practitioners to work with deaf students across a range of educational settings.

 (2014) “Shifting contexts and practices in sign bilingual education in northern Europe”, Bilingualism and Bilingual Education, Marschark M; Knoors H; Tang G (eds.).
 Oxford University Press.